Basque leader freed from Spanish jail, vows push for peace

 He added he will run in March for internal elections to choose candidates for EH Bildu, a pro-independence coalition party.

-Hundreds of people gathered in a square in Otegi's hometown Elgoaibar to celebrate his release and hear him speak on Tuesday evening.
+Hundreds of people gathered in a square in Otegi’s hometown Elgoibar to welcome him home with song and dance hours after his release from jail.

 The Association of Victims of Terrorism, formed mainly of ETA victims, said on Twitter that it felt “indignation” at the sight of “an ETA terrorist being given a hero’s welcome”.

 An active ETA member since the age of 19, Otegi has spent 15 year behind bars — including for the 1979 kidnapping of a factory director in Vitoria, northern Spain.

 But in the 1990s he also became one of the first ETA members to call for disarmament, earning him comparisons to Gerry Adams, whose Sinn Fein party was once seen as the political voice of the Irish Republican Army (IRA).

 In 2006-2007, Otegi was one of the main architects of peace negotiations between ETA and the Spanish government.